West Ham Stadium: Speedway

+Motorcycle speedway started in 1928 The following year West Ham Hammers were founder members of the 1929 Speedway Southern League.

-The speedway Hammers were involved in the top flight leagues from 1929 to 1939; 1946 to 1955 and 1964 to 1971.
+Hammers were involved in the top flight leagues from 1929 to 1939; 1946 to 1955 and 1964 to 1971.
 They won the inaugural British League in 1965.
 Romford Bombers moved to the stadium in 1972, taking the name West Ham Bombers, but lasted for only part of the season before being evicted with the stadium due for demolition and its site to be used for re-development.
 The stadium and the surrounding land was sold for a total of £475,000.
 There are over 200 houses situated where the stadium stood.

-The Lakeside Hammers speedway team, originally known as the Arena-Essex Hammers, who raced at Arena Essex Raceway in Essex, took their name from the defunct West Ham Hammers outfit.

-West Ham Hammers riders included Australians Bluey Wilkinson, Jack Young and Aub Lawson, Swedish riders Björn Knutsson, Christer Löfqvist and Olle Nygren, Scotland's Ken McKinlay, American Sprouts Elder, and English riders Tiger Stevenson, Malcolm Craven, Eric Chitty, Tommy Croombs, John Louis, Dave Jessup and Malcolm Simmons.
-In 1966, ITV television commentator Dave Lanning, known as the "Voice of Speedway", became the promoter of the Hammers.
+West Ham Hammers riders included Australians Bluey Wilkinson, Jack Young and Aub Lawson, Swedish riders Björn Knutson, Christer Löfqvist and Olle Nygren, Scotland's Ken McKinlay, American Sprouts Elder, and English riders Tiger Stevenson, Malcolm Craven, Eric Chitty, Tommy Croombs, John Louis, Dave Jessup and Malcolm Simmons.

 Football

 To fill the stadium on weekends a football team, Thames Association FC, was founded.
 After two years in the Southern Football League, Thames were elected to the Football League Third Division South in 1930, replacing Merthyr Town.
 The stadium could hold 120,000, but Thames shared a catchment area with Charlton Athletic, Clapton Orient, Millwall and West Ham United so it had trouble attracting crowds and created the lowest recorded attendance in Football League history when just 469 people turned up to watch Thames take on Luton Town on 6 December 1930.
 Thames only stayed two seasons in the football league, coming 20th and 22nd out of 22 teams during their brief stay.
 They resigned from the Football League in May 1932 after finishing bottom and were dissolved soon afterwards.
 They were replaced by Aldershot in 1933.

-In his book One Day I'll Lose My Trousers, Pete Murray, 60s and 70s English actor and personality, recalls times he watched Thames A.F.C with his uncle Bill Reece, who had a small bus company and was one of the Directors of Thames.
-Pete states that he lived at the Nottingham Arms in Plaistow close to the Custom House Stadium (although the actual address of the Nottingham Arms was in London E16 while Plaistow is London E13.)
+In his book One Day I'll Lose My Trousers, Pete Murray, a 60s and 70s English disc jockey, recalls times he watched Thames A.F.C with his uncle Bill Reece, who had a small bus company and was one of the directors of Thames.
+Murray states that he lived at the Nottingham Arms in Plaistow close to the Custom House Stadium.